3rd Quarter GDP is Expected to Rise around 3.0%. GDP

-The Federal Reserve is expected to raise short-term interest rates twice more this year as both growth and inflation continue to accelerate.
+The Federal Reserve is expected to raise short-term interest rates once more this year and three times in 2019 as growth and inflation continue to accelerate.

-In this edition of the BBVA Compass Market Outlook, we examine some trade issues and try to separate noise from facts.
+In this edition of the BBVA Compass Market Outlook, Ms. Viguier-Galley examines Emerging Markets and China.

 BBVA Compass is the trade name for Compass Bank, Member FDIC, and a member of the BBVA Group.
 Securities products are NOT deposits, are NOT FDIC insured, are NOT bank guaranteed, may LOSE value and are NOT insured by any federal government agency.